afauroux/MagdaAndAntoineAndTheVan/posts/Canada - 3.md

 ![Vancouver skyline from the Lion Gate Bridge, on the way to the campsite, on a rainy day](https://user-images.githubusercontent.com/20797902/183554984-53270a69-3b5b-4cd6-ac93-ae9ae2bdac90.jpg)

 ![Lion Gate Bridge on a sunny day](https://user-images.githubusercontent.com/20797902/183555052-cc866c85-691a-4515-95d3-31aafa93be05.jpg)

+When the car was finally done (or so we thought…), we jumped on the first ferry to Vancouver Island - a 500 km-long stretch of mountains and rainforest on the British Columbia southern coast.

 ![Mount Rainier in Washington State as seen from the ferry between Vancouver and Vancouver Island](https://user-images.githubusercontent.com/20797902/183555115-5fd0d0f7-b3e3-4d5c-8975-1e047036f0e1.jpg)